cFos/l10n/README.md

 ML-files contain all translation of all languages at once.
 Thus, it can be sometime tricky to find section with your language.

-To make it a bit easier, we'd recommend to you `Search` function of your text editor.
+To make it a bit easier, we'd recommend to use `Search` function of your text editor.

 Here is how it work: